DTAS Resilience Fund — Proposal

 PR & Media Agency

 A short-term engagement (3–6 months) with a Scottish PR firm to place CDT’s story in national and heritage media.
-Coordinates with the PKC funders’ visit on 21 April.
 Builds a press pack and media contacts list that the admin team can use independently after the engagement ends.
+Identifies and submits award applications.

-Objective: sustained media coverage, not a one-off press release.
+Objective: sustained media coverage and award recognition, not a one-off press release.

 Social Media Specialist

 Creates CDT’s social media presence from scratch.
-Sets up accounts, creates branded templates, develops a content calendar, and runs initial campaigns while simultaneously training the admin team (Seona, Bravo, Christine) to take over.
+Sets up accounts, creates branded templates, develops a content calendar, and runs initial campaigns while simultaneously training the admin team to take over.
 Handover in 3–4 months.

 Builds the system and skills — CDT runs it from day one of handover.